TKaxv-7S/16iax10h-linux-sound-saga/README.md

 ## Disclaimer

-I, Nadim Kobeissi, attest that all components of the fix provided here have been tested and work without any apparent harmful effects.
+I, nullnek0, attest that all components of the fix provided here have been tested and work without any apparent harmful effects.
 The fix components are provided in good faith.
 However, I (as well as the main fix authors) disclaim all responsibility for any use of this fix and guide:

 ```
 THE PROGRAM IS PROVIDED "AS IS" WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESSED OR IMPLIED, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE.
 THE ENTIRE RISK AS TO THE QUALITY AND PERFORMANCE OF THE PROGRAM IS WITH YOU.
 SHOULD THE PROGRAM PROVE DEFECTIVE, YOU ASSUME THE COST OF ALL NECESSARY SERVICING, REPAIR OR CORRECTION.